 Numerous famous and infamous people met at Button’s Coffee House.
 Addison and Steel did in “large flowing flaxen wigs.”
-Other famous patrons, besides Tickell, Pope, and Philips included Dr. John Arbuthnot (Scottish physician, satirist and polymath ), Count Viviani, Dr. Jonathan Swift (satirist, poet, cleric, political pamphleteer, and essayist who wrote Gulliver’s Travels), and Martin Folkes, (English antiquary, numismatist mathematician, and astronomer).
-The most infamous of Buttons’ patrons was James MacLaine, a tall, good-looking, and fashionable Irish highwayman, who was eventually hanged at Tyburn for his crimes.
+Other famous patrons, besides Tickell, Pope, and Philips included Dr. Jonathan Swift (satirist, poet, cleric, political pamphleteer, and essayist who wrote Gulliver’s Travels), Martin Folkes, (English antiquary, numismatist mathematician, and astronomer), and Dr. John Arbuthnot (Scottish physician, satirist and polymath and who had at one point was appointed to care for Peter the Wild Boy).
+However, the most infamous of Buttons’ patrons was James MacLaine, a tall, good-looking, and fashionable Irish highwayman, who was eventually hanged for his crimes.

 - Timbs, John, Club Life of London with Anecdotes of the Clubs, Coffee-Houses, and Taverns of the Metropolis During the 17th, 18th, and 19th Centuries, Vol. 2, 1866, p.
 64.